where’s the oak?

 The name Dębowa Polska – I guess you could also write it as Debowa Polska – correctly suggests that it comes from Poland.
 But this is not just any vodka.
 It claims to be an “oak vodka”.
 Whatever that is.

-It came to me not from Poland but from a German grocery store, and there was some sort of wood shaving in the bottle, reminding me of the bison grass in Żubrówka or the wheat ear in Kłosówka.
-So I figured it was supposed to be a „wood flavored“ vodka.
-Oak, to be precise.
+I didn’t get this in Poland, but at a German grocery store.
+When I picked up the bottle, I noticed that there was a piece of wood shaving in it, reminding me of the bison grass in Żubrówka or the wheat ear in Kłosówka.
+So I figured this was supposed to be what the “oak vodka” was about.

-I would like to know if there is anything that mixes particularly well with this vodka, anything that can bring out the “oak flavoring“ and make it into something special.
+One question I have is this: is there anything that mixes particularly well with this vodka?
+Or rather: is there anything that can bring out the “oak flavor” in it?